rainbow-me/rainbowkit/README.md

 );
 ```

-> Note: only having `apiProvider.fallback` in your API providers could lead to rate-limiting.
+> Note: Only having `apiProvider.fallback` in your API providers could lead to rate-limiting.
 It is recommended to also include `apiProvider.alchemy`, `apiProvider.infura` or `apiProvider.jsonRpc`.

 #### Multiple API providers